bjk127/Tax-Fraud-and-NLP-Demo/README.md

 ## Introduction

+## Information Extraction

+## Political/Tax Event Ontologies

 ## Sample data bases
-For purposes of this demo, I'll create a sample of three data sets using a corpus of (1) relevant policy and research documents from the World Bank Group and OECD; (2) Wikipedia articles pertaining to tax fraud; and (3) the ICIJ Offshore database.
+For purposes of this demo, I've mined a sample of three data sets using a corpus of (1) relevant policy and research documents from the World Bank Group and OECD; (2) Wikipedia articles pertaining to tax fraud; and (3) the ICIJ Offshore database.

-## Policy and Research Papers on tax fraud
+## 1) Policy and Research Papers on tax fraud

 First, a corpus of relevant policy and research papers on tax fraud could be used to generate a tax fraud ontology.
+A collection of [12 policy and research papers](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/tree/master/pdfs) were downloaded and merged together.

 ```
 directory <- "~/Documents/GitHub/Tax-Fraud-and-NLP-Demo/pdfs"